roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© "Well, you know where to find me," Cori smiled.
+"Well, you know where to find me," Cori smiled.
 She turned, wiggling her ass for him as she walked around behind the counter.
 Moments later, John came out of the back and Cori repeated the show for him.
 John was delighted by the suit he had ordered and anxious for his Thursday night date with Cori.

  "You and me all night tonight," he smiled.
 "Did you get a good night's sleep?"